Skip to Main Content

 La Liste

 Etrusco sits in the hill village of Kato Korakiana on Corfu, earning 77 points on the La Liste Top Restaurants ranking for 2026.
-The restaurant draws on the island's Venetian-inflected culinary history, placing it in a peer set defined by serious sourcing and technique rather than tourist-circuit visibility.
+The restaurant draws on the island's Venetian-inflected culinary history, placing it in a comparable set defined by serious sourcing and technique rather than tourist-circuit visibility.
 For visitors exploring the island's interior, it represents the kind of address that rewards advance planning.

 Etrusco restaurant in Kato Korakiana, Greece